slaninas/trezor-firmware/docs/developers/connect/login-with-trezor.md

 # Login with Trezor

+> This page was migrated from the old wiki, the content might be outdated.

 Trezor Connect is a platform for easy integration of **Login with Trezor** into websites or applications.